Home Health Care Agencies in Vermont

 Are there financial assistance programs for home health care in Vermont?

-What is the average cost of home health care in Vermont compared to the national average?
+What is the average cost of a home health aide in Vermont?

-How do I file a complaint about a home health care agency in Vermont?
+How can I find a reliable home health care agency in Vermont?

 Sources